maeddes/hse-24-summer/README.md

 * What exactly happens when a node fails and how does the recovery procedure look like?

 # 2024-June-3rd - Docker-Compose vs Kubernetes

+### Review questions

+* Explain the limitations of Docker as opposed to Kubernetes on the aspect of scaling?
+How can it be achieved in both technologies?

 ![Comparison](/pics/2024-06-03-compose-VS-k8s.png)